suzaku-io/diode/doc/UsageWithReact.md

 Each of the rendering functions optionally renders the provided content, depending on the state of `Pot`.
 In `renderPending` you can supply a condition based on the duration of the pending request, so that the UI will show a "Loading" message only after some time has elapsed.
 This of course requires that your action is updating the model at suitable intervals for the model to update.

+## Example

+You may also want to take a look at the [TodoMVC](https://github.com/ochrons/diode/examples/todomvc) example for how to build React applications using Diode for application state management.